RhuanLucass/landing-page-devmedia/README.md

 ## How to use

-- Access the page link on github: [Netflix Home](https://rhuanlucass.github.io/landing-page-devmedia/)
+- Access the page link on github: [Travel App](https://rhuanlucass.github.io/landing-page-devmedia/)

 or